Frequently Asked Questions

 - A description of the types of customers (such as residential, commercial, industrial, and so forth) and load reduction resources the applicant plans to enroll and the utility territories in which the DSGS provider plans to operate

-- Verification in writing of the accuracy and completeness of the information submitted and agreement to the terms and conditions of the DSGS Program guidelines.
+- Verification in writing of the accuracy and completeness of the information submitted and agreement to the terms and conditions of the DSGS Program Gu

 -